 Teachers also receive a comprehensive curriculum-linked guide developed by AITC-PEI.
 The guide is available in both English and French, and includes activities organized by grade level, specifically designed to complement the science, math, health, and physical development outcomes of our provincial curriculum.

-Worm Gardens Teachers Guide
+Worm Gardens Teachers Guide (English)

 This program was made possible by a Community Food Security Grant from the PEI Dept. of Agriculture and Land.